cplmakerlab/cplmakerlab.github.io/_guides/cloudcannon-how-to-create-a-new-guide.md

 file_attachment_path:
 ---

-This guide demonstrates how to create a how to guide (similar to the one you are reading\!) for the CPL Maker Lab website using the CloudCannon admin interface.
+This guide demonstrates how to create a how-to guide (similar to the one you are reading\!) for the CPL Maker Lab website using the CloudCannon admin interface.

 ### Step 1